diegoevans2-arch/Dashboard-Benchmark-SIES/README.md

 ---

+## 🖼️ Dashboard Screenshots

+Preview images of the generated charts are available in the repository as PNG files.
+These screenshots show real outputs produced by the dashboard using SIES enrollment data.

+---

-## 🌐 Live Dashboard
+## 🌐 Dashboard Mockup

-You can view the published dashboard at:
+You can view the dashboard interface mockup at:
 👉 [https://diegoevans2-arch.github.io/Dashboard-Benchmark-SIES/Dashboard_Benchmark_SIES.html](https://diegoevans2-arch.github.io/Dashboard-Benchmark-SIES/Dashboard_Benchmark_SIES.html)

-> *Note: in the published version, Plotly charts retain interactivity (zoom, hover, legend), but filters and buttons require an active kernel to function.*
+> *Note: this is a static mockup showing the dashboard layout and filters only.
+It does not include interactive charts, as these require an active Jupyter kernel to run.
+For chart previews, see the PNG screenshots available in this repository.*